Jgprogrammingbrain/Jgprogrammingbrain/README.md

 <summary><strong><a href="https://github.com/Yattmeo/404_found_us">Rate Optimisation & Profit Prediction Tool For Payment Service Providers</a></strong></summary>
 <br>

-A recommendation system that determines the optimal rate to offer merchants as a payment service provider by calculating interchange fees, network fees, and expected margin, and forecasting transaction volumes to estimate processing costs.
-Built in consultation with an industry partner in the payment-acquiring space to address the losses incur on small-ticket transactions due to high fixed per-transaction fees
+A recommendation system that determines the optimal rate for a payment service provider to offer merchants by calculating interchange fees, network fees, and expected margins, to forecast transaction volumes and estimate processing costs.
+Built in consultation with an industry partner in the payment-acquiring space to address the problem of losses incurred on small-ticket transactions caused by high fixed per-transaction fees

 **My contribution:**
 - Served as primary liaison with the industry partner, drawing on a prior working relationship, to shape scope and requirements for the project